dennisgeleyn/kvk-dashboard/README.md

 ### Admin login

-On the login screen, enter `admin` or `beheerder` as the email address.
-You'll be prompted for the admin password.
+On the login screen, type `admin` or `beheerder` as the email address.
+A password prompt appears inline — no separate page.

 ### Granting access

-Users click **"Toegang aanvragen"**, enter their name and email.
-You receive an email notification.
-Then:
+1. User clicks **"Toegang aanvragen"**, fills in name and email
+2. You receive an email notification

-1. Click **⚙ Instellingen** → scroll to **Gebruikersbeheer**
+3. Log in as admin → **⚙ Instellingen** → **Gebruikersbeheer**
-2. Click **Goedkeuren + stuur link** → user is approved and receives a magic login link by email immediately
+4. Click **Goedkeuren** → user is approved and immediately receives a magic login link by email

 ### Revoking access

 Click **Verwijderen** next to a user in **Gebruikersbeheer**.
-Their active sessions remain valid until they expire (max 7 days).
+Their active sessions expire within 7 days at most.

 ---